AMWA-TV/info-006/docs/Controller implementation tutorial.md

 `Note`: Multiple commands can be sent in the commands array.

-As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#generic-getter-and-setter) specification all control classes must inherit from `NcObject` which specifies generic `Get` and `Set` methods.
+As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/NcObject.html#generic-getter-and-setter) specification all control classes inherit from `NcObject` which specifies generic `Get` and `Set` methods.

-These methods can be used by a controller to get the value of a property in a control class or set the value of a property in a control class if write allowed.
+These methods can be used by a controller to get the value of a property in an object or set the value of a property in an object if write allowed.

-### Exploring the device tree structure
+### Exploring the device model

-As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html) specification all MS-05 / IS-12 devices will expose a structure starting with the root block which always has an `oid` of 1.
+As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Blocks.html) specification all MS-05 / IS-12 devices expose a structure starting with the root block which always has an `oid` of 1.

 The root block, among other things holds [Managers](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Managers.html) which are special singleton control classes which collate information which pertains to the entire device.

-A minimal implementation of a device will have at least three managers listed in the root block:
+A minimal implementation of a device has at least two managers listed in the root block:

 - Device manager
 - Class manager